Supporting Our Community

 Community Museum Visits

-While we have made progress in our DEIB work, there is much more to be done.
-These initiatives and ideas are not an exhaustive list of future goals we hope to accomplish, rather a beginning that will serve as a launchpad, as various constituent groups contribute to a strategic planning process, including our DEIB Council.
+While we have made progress in our community engagement work, there is more to be done.
+These initiatives and ideas are not an exhaustive list of future goals we hope to accomplish, rather a beginning that will serve as a launchpad for future initiatives.
+Community-Focused Programming

-Similar to our Black Creatives Institute, research and develop future programs that would benefit our students from various historically-marginalized communities and implement programs/services that are right-sized and focused on their student success pathway.
+Similar to our Black Creatives Institute, research and develop additional programs that will benefit students of all communities and implement programs/services that are right-sized and focused on their pathway to student success.

 Faculty Development

-Develop and implement a comprehensive and continuous faculty development program for teaching and critiquing diverse students.
+• Develop and implement a comprehensive and continuous faculty development program for teaching and critiquing all students.